mlp6/Medical-Software-Design/FinalProjects/F18/HIE_DownloadLogStore.md

 ## Deliverables
 * A detailed `README` describing the final performance and state of your project.
-* Recorded video demo of your image processor in action.
+* Recorded video demo of your data management tool in action.
 * All project code (in the form of a tagged GitHub repository named `bme590final`)
 * Link to deployed web service